Contact Lens Calculator Logo - CLCalc Splash Screen

 • Power Step Rounding (Sphere):

 Why?
 CLs come in steps (0.25D or 0.50D).
-The calculated theoretical power is rounded to the nearest available step.
+The calculated theoretical power is rounded to the nearest available step based on the *specific lens range and step size*.
+The old rule (±6.00D threshold) is no longer the primary method.

 • Cylinder Rounding (Specific Rule):